DustPedia

 A collage of the DustPedia galaxies as seen by the Spectral and Photometric Imaging Receiver (SPIRE) instrument aboard Herschel.

 DustPedia is a project funded by the European Union for exploitation of space science and exploration data.
-It is a collaboration of six European institutes with a primary goal of exploiting existing data in the Herschel Space Observatory and Planck Telescope databases.
+It is a collaboration of six European institutions with a primary goal of exploiting existing data in the Herschel Space Observatory and Planck Telescope databases.
 This data will be combined with other available data from both ground-based and space-based telescopes to make the most extensive and intensive study of galaxies in the nearby Universe.

 Context

 Many observations of galaxies over large look back times correspond very well with cosmological models of galaxy and larger scale structure formation.
 This has led to the wide spread belief that the current cosmological model, ΛCDM (Lambda Cold Dark Matter), is broadly correct.
 Although there is good agreement over large spatial scales, there are some challenging disagreements between theory and observation on smaller scales, particularly properties of galaxies and their nearby environment.
 The distributions of galaxy mass and size, their locations within larger scale structures in the Universe and their star formation histories as a function of galactic mass are all examples of disparity with the currently favoured model.
 In a 2010 Nature article, Peebles and Nusser stress the importance of nearby galaxies if one is to understand the detailed processes of galaxy evolution and hence develop a complete model of how galaxies change with time.
 They specifically say that "….nearby galaxies offer rich and still far from completely explored clues to a better picture of how galaxies form."
 The reason is that nearby galaxies can be studied in far greater detail than those that lie at the edge of the cosmos.
 In general, cosmological surveys cover such small areas of the sky that they do not sample the local population at all.
 Observations of cosmic dust address many aspects of the current galaxy evolutionary model such as star formation rate, growth of the metal abundance, loss of metals in galactic winds, and physical processes in the interstellar medium.
 As a result, they offer the potential for a much better understanding of galaxy evolution.